Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

-Now, instead of $ 1 \sigma, $ if we take $ 2 \sigma $ bounds on $ B\to K^{(*)} + S $, then there will be allowed parameter spaces for the whole region of $ M_{S } \leq 3 \rm \, GeV $.
-Also, the solutions are zero consistent since the $ 2 \sigma $ bounds on $\mathcal{B}(B \to K^{(*)} + S )$ is zero consistent.
-We will only have an upper bound for this decay effectively.
-Even a very small value of the coupling can satisfy the bound.
-So, we get allowed space for the whole kinematical allowed region of $ M_{S}. $ The correlation among the parameters can be seen from Fig. \ref{fig:flavor_lowermass_2sig}.
+If we instead apply the $2\sigma$ bounds on the processes $B \to K^{(*)} + S$, then viable regions of parameter space appear across the entire mass range $0.01 \leq M_S \leq 3~\text{GeV}$\footnote{The choice of the lower limit on $M_S$ is motivated by the fact that, below this value, fixed-target experiments allow only highly suppressed couplings.}.
+In this case, the allowed solutions remain consistent with zero because the $2\sigma$ limits on $\mathcal{B}(B \to K^{(*)} + S)$ are themselves compatible with zero.
+As a result, the constraint effectively provides only an upper bound on the decay rate.
+Consequently, even very small coupling values satisfy the $2\sigma$ requirement, leading to allowed parameter space throughout the entire kinematically accessible region of $M_S$.
+The resulting correlations among the parameters are illustrated in fig.~\ref{fig:flavor_lowermass_2sig}.
 A strong correlation among the parameters $c_{s} $ and $ c_{G} $ is obtained, and their magnitudes are positively correlated.
-Furthermore, the positive values of $c_s$ prefer the negative values of $c_G$ and vice-versa.
+Furthermore, the positive values of $c_s$ prefer the negative values of $c_G$ and vice versa.
 The bounds we obtained for this case are:

+For $M_S < 0.2~\text{GeV}$, the allowed values of the couplings become negligibly small (below $5 \times 10^{-8}~\text{GeV}^{-1}$).
+This region is therefore shown in the zoomed-in inset in the upper-right corner of the figures to make the fine structure visible.
+As discussed above, the bounds in this mass range of $M_S$ arise predominantly from fixed-target experiments.

 In the previous case ($ M_{S} > 3 $) GeV, we have seen that the bound gets relaxed with increasing the mass of the mediator.
 In this case( $ M_{S} \leq 3 $ GeV), the most stringent bound is obtained for a relatively higher mass of the mediator.
-This nature is coming from the CHARM constraint, which again can be realised from Fig. \ref{fig:fix_target_scan}.
+This nature is coming from the CHARM constraint, which again can be realised from fig.~\ref{fig:fix_target_scan}.